 (This post contains affiliate links below.
 There's no additional cost to you, but I make a commission from the sale.)

-- Matcha Powder – my personal favorite is the Matcha Matsu from David’s Tea.
-It definitely has the traditional characteristics of matcha powder but isn’t too strong in flavor.
+Matcha Powder - I currently have two matcha favorites right now.
+The first is Zen Green Tea matcha.
+It's less expensive and blends SOOOO ridiculously easily.
+I can just put it in my milk frother and go.
+In second place is the Matcha Matsu from David's Tea.
+It definitely has the traditional characteristics of matcha powder but isn't too strong in flavor.

 Iced Lavender Matcha Latte